15 August 1975 Bangladeshi coup d'état: Bangabandhu Bhaban

-The operation at the personal residence of President Sheikh Mujibur Rahman was led by Major A.K.M.
-Mohiuddin Ahmed.
+The operation at the personal residence of President Sheikh Mujibur Rahman was led by Major A. K. M. Mohiuddin Ahmed.
 Major Bazlul Huda was placed in the team as he was the adjutant to the 2nd Field Regiment of Artillery, which was guarding the home of the President.
 The team also included Major S.H.M.B Noor Chowdhury.
 Captain Abul Bashar, who was in charge of the guards, had served under Major Dalim.

+Soldiers attacking from outside, targeting the house, began firing.
 Some of the guards were killed defending the residence after the mutineers tried to force their way in.
+The police on duty also started firing back.
+Sheikh Mujib came down in the middle of the gunfire and started talking to the police on duty.
+Everyone assumed that these were sneak attacks by the JSD and the PBSP.
+According to the police on duty, Bangabandhu thought that maybe the army men had come to help him this time.
+So, thinking that he would be 'same raid', he ordered the police to stop firing, and then went upstairs.
+When the police stopped firing on the order of the President, the attackers easily entered the residence.
 Sheikh Kamal was injured defending the residence, and was executed by Captain Huda after the attackers had crossed into the compound.
 Sheikh Mujib asked "what do you want?" to the mutineers.
 Major Noor and Captain Huda shot Sheikh Mujib as he was coming down the stairs.
 Sheikh Mujib's son, Lieutenant Sheikh Jamal, Jamal's wife Rosy, Sheikh Kamal's wife Sultana Kamal, and Sheikh Mujib's wife Sheikh Fazilatunnesa were taken to the bathroom on the first floor.
 They were shot and killed there by Major Abdul Aziz Pasha and Risaldar Moslemuddin.
 Major Faruque promoted Captain Huda to major and Subedar Major Abdul Wahab Joardar to lieutenant on the spot.
 Faruque had arrived and left on a tank.
 Colonel Jamil Uddin Ahmad, military secretary to the president, was killed on the way to Bangabondhu Residence after he was called by Sheikh Mujib.

 The guards surrendered after a brief firefight and were lined up outside the house.
 Major Noor shot Sheikh Nasser, the brother of Sheikh Mujib, in the reception area bathroom.
 Major Pasha ordered a Havilder to kill Sheikh Russel, who was crying for his mother.
-A witness reported soldiers looting the house.
+A witness reported soldiers searching the house.
 A dead policeman was seen at the entrance.
 Major Huda went to Sher Shah road at Mohammadpur to order 10 coffins from carpenters.
 Major Huda also removed the bodies the next day through an army escort.